BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-gto.rst

      p3-gto.pl [options] genome1 genome2 ... genomeN

-This script creates :ref:`cli::GenomeTypeObject` files for the specified PATRIC genomes.
+This script creates :ref:`cli::GenomeTypeObject` files for the specified BV-BRC genomes.
 Each file is named using the genome ID with the suffix \ ``.gto``\ and placed in the current directory.
 The \ ``--outDir``\  option can be used to specify an alternate output directory.
 Existing files will be replaced.